ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

     }
     ```

-1. Now, register your `DataLoader` with the schema like the following in the `Startup.cs`:
+1. Now, register your `DataLoader` with the schema like the following in the `Program.cs` file:

     ```csharp
-    services
+    builder.Services
         .AddGraphQLServer()
         .AddQueryType<Query>()
         .AddMutationType<Mutation>()